Louise Bourgeois: Printmaking

 Bourgeois's printmaking flourished during the early and late phases of her career: in the 1930s and 1940s, when she first came to New York from Paris, and then again starting in the 1980s, when her work began to receive wide recognition.
 Early on, she made prints at home on a small press, or at the renowned workshop Atelier 17.
 That period was followed by a long hiatus, as Bourgeois turned her attention fully to sculpture.
 It was not until she was in her seventies that she began to make prints again, encouraged first by print publishers.
 She set up her old press, and added a second, while also working closely with printers who came to her house to collaborate.
 A very active phase of printmaking followed, lasting until the artist's death.
 Over the course of her life, Bourgeois created approximately 1,500 printed compositions.

-In 1990, Bourgeois decided to donate the complete archive of her printed work to The Museum of Modern Art.
-In 2013, The Museum launched the online catalogue raisonné, "Louise Bourgeois: The Complete Prints & Books."
+In 1990, Bourgeois decided to donate the complete archive of her printed work to the Museum of Modern Art.
+In 2013, the museum launched the online catalogue raisonné.
 The site focuses on the artist's creative process and places Bourgeois's prints and illustrated books within the context of her overall production by including related works in other mediums that deal with the same themes and imagery.